smallcloudai/refact-vscode/README.md

 The sidebar on the left lets you explore new features.
 There is also a status icon on at the bottom of the screen, it reflects communication with AI inference server.

 ## Cloud Subscription
 You can start with a free trial, switch to a paid subscription later.
-Alternatively, you can run your own self-hosted version.
+Alternatively, you can run your own open source self-hosted version.

 ## Experimental Features
 Select & Refactor: select lines to change, press F1.
 It will ask you for your intent: what are you trying to do?
 Try "add docstrings", "add type hints", "convert to list comprehension", "use lambda".
 The model will try to modify the selected lines only.